Decentralized-ID/decentralized-id.github.io/README.md

 * [poa.network](https://poa.network/)[**[D](https://medium.com/poa-network/poa-network-how-honey-badger-bft-consensus-works-4b16c0f1ff94)**]
  POA Network is an Ethereum-based platform that offers an open-source framework for smart contracts.
 POA Network is a sidechain to Ethereum utilizing [Proof of Authority](https://blockonomi.com/proof-of-authority/) as its consensus mechanism.
- * [Cryptonomica.net](https://cryptonomica.net) Identity verification service based on [OpenPGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) and [Etherium](https://www.ethereum.org) with legal framework and online dispute resolution for electronic contracts from London-based [court of arbitration](https://cryptonomica.net/#!/arbitration)
+ * [Cryptonomica.net](https://cryptonomica.net) is an identity verification service based on [OpenPGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) and [Ethereum](https://www.ethereum.org) with legal framework and online dispute resolution for electronic contracts from London-based [court of arbitration](https://cryptonomica.net/#!/arbitration)

 ### Personal Data Wallets & Marketplaces[**^**](#Contents)